namtoki/English/stock/pool.md

   - I visit my in-laws on holidays.
 - lack
   - I lacked height.
-- Enjoy your ...
-- Have a nice day!
-- See you next time!
-- Take care.
-- Can you see me?
-- Can you hear me?
-- I was on mute.
-- I can't see you/the material/the notes.
-- I transferred offices because I changed jobs.
-- I recently changed companies, so I have a lot to learn about the new company's culture.
-- My office is in Kawasaki.
-- I work in Kawasaki city.
-- I work on the fifth floor.
-- From my house to Kamiooka station is 20 minutes on foot.
-- I like working for my company but I'm still in my honeymoon phase.
-- I've been working at my current company for about 1 month and a half.
-- How long have you been working here?
-- My hobby is watching baseball game`s`.
-- I like wathing baseball game`s`.
 - We should plan ahead for the year-end shopping season and hire some new workers now.
 - We need to give some thought to what we will do if the client ways no to our first offer.
 - I work for <company>